jjnether/obsidian_backup/_Misc/Beyond Skyrim/Vensin Grotto.md

 - necro people
 	- disables onCellLoad if stage 55 was set
 - undead peeps
-	- disables onCellLoad if stage 55 was set UNLESS onReset has occurred
+	- disables onCellLoad if stage 55 was set and no reset
+	- enabled if reset
 - new undead
-	- initially disabled - enables on reset
+	- initially disabled - enabled if reset